What is a Dog Expert Witness?

 If you suspect that your exhibits characteristics of one of the four banned breeds in the UK: (Pit bull terrier, Dogo Argentino, Japanese Tosa, Fila Braziliero), then you would be best advised to speak with your local Police Dog Legislation Officer, as there is a reasonably good chance that you will be able to register the dog on the Index of Exempted Dogs (IED), though the dog may be removed from the home whilst dog breed assessments are carried out by the police and a dog behaviour expert witness.

 Once a dog breed type assessment has been carried out and your dog is found to have characteristics of a banned breed and the court decides that you are a fit person to keep the dog, you will be responsible for the cost of its registration onto the IED (£92.40 as of July 2018).
 You will have two months after the hearing to place your dog on this register.
-You are also liable for kennelling fees incurred whilst you dog has been kennelled.
-You will need to neuter your dog, microchip and insure it for third part liability with Brooks Braithwaite or the Dogs Trust.
+You are also liable for kennelling fees incurred whilst your dog has been kennelled.
+You will need to neuter your dog, microchip and insure it for third-party liability the Dogs Trust.
 Once the dog is back in your care, you will need to keep it on a lead and muzzled in public (which includes a motor vehicle if it’s in a public place) and not walked by anyone under the age of 16.

 - Sell a banned dog.

 - Abandon a banned dog.

 You will need to ensure that your home and garden are safe and secure so that the dog cannot escape.
 The third-party liability will need to be renewed each year.
 Defaulters of the IED are reported to the police.